Director: Samuel Klein, MD

 Atkins Center of Excellence in Obesity Medicine

 The Veronica and Robert Atkins Center of Excellence in Obesity Medicine is supported by an unrestricted endowment from the Atkins Foundation.
-This center provides infrastructure, including research coordinators and technicians, laboratory supplies and reagents, etc.
+This Center provides infrastructure, including research coordinators and technicians, laboratory supplies, reagents, and more.

 Obesity and Metabolism Seminar Series

-The Nutrition and Obesity Research Center and the Veronica and Robert Atkins Center of Excellence in Obesity Medicine have developed a weekly research seminar series, which focuses on basic or clinical obesity-related research, but also includes clinical obesity presentations.
+The Nutrition and Obesity Research Center and the Veronica and Robert Atkins Center of Excellence in Obesity Medicine have developed a weekly research seminar series, which focuses on basic or clinical obesity-related research and clinical obesity presentations.

-Many of the seminars are focused on junior investigators who present data from their own research or a topic that they are considering for future research and receive feedback from their peers and more experienced faculty.
+Most seminars are focused on junior investigators who present data from their own research, or a topic that they are considering for future research and receive feedback from their peers and more experienced faculty.

 In addition, senior Washington University investigators and visiting faculty are invited to present at this conference, which provides additional exposure for trainees and stimulates interactions between established investigators.